Monday, September 30, 2024

 Or how 'bout this gem from the same folks over at Crazy Historical Photos You Won't See Anywhere Else, where the AI voice pronounces actor George Peppard's name so mangled, that it becomes a WTF moment.
 George was pepper'ed rather than Pep'pard (ed).
 And no, he didn't have a stutter.
 Just bad or no redundancies to detail on the production end.
 No brainer stuff - you know, "When the light is green the trap is clean".
 We saw Ghostbuster's four, last Sunday.
 Second time in less than a month, the theater was way under occupied.
 What to do...what to do.
 Somebody's got to start thinkin'.

 The Most Challenging Training Ever explores what happens when there's a give-a-way word or phrase that well, sorta let's the AI outta the bag, so-to-speak.
 In this case it's the word; string'gent.
 Click on the red title to listen for yourself.
 This brings to mind when I was a teenager in Holland.
-My travelin buddy, Hans Niehout touted a story or proverbial phrase about how a German could not say a certain word in Dutch without giving away his nationality.
+My traveling buddy, Hans Niehout touted a story or proverbial phrase about how a German could not say a certain word in Dutch without giving away his nationality.
 The word sounded something close to a contrivance like - schlaivningha.

 Thing is - throughout the years I've run into several people who've confirmed & offered other nationality tongue twisters.